 Miami Bar to Oak Flat

 An Illinois River rafting or kayaking trip is a destination travel experience in a our own backyard.
-The only way to get more remote than whitewater rafting the Illinois in southern Oregon is heading to Alaska or Siberia.
+The only way to get more remote than whitewater rafting the Illinois in southern Oregon’s Josephine County is heading to Alaska or Siberia.
 The canyon is accessible only by the river with a few rugged trails accessing the water between the steep walled gorges.

-The Wild and Scenic Illinois River is know for rugged scenery, classic rapids, and precipitation.
-Throw the river in the middle of the Kalmiopsis Wilderness Area establish in 1964 the same year as the Wilderness Act and with a short winter and spring season make this a place to be stoked to see.
+The Illinois River is know for rugged scenery, classic rapids, and precipitation.
+Protected by the Wilderness Act in 1964, the Kalmiopsis Wilderness Area surrounds the Illinois meaning there is minimal signs of modern humans in the corridor.
 There is no surprise that it received Wild and Scenic River status in 1984.
-Currently there is a push to protect the South Kalmiopsis drainages.
+Currently there is a push to also protect the South Kalmiopsis drainages.

 When to Raft the Illinois

 The best time to float the Illinois River is late April or early May when the days are a little longer and the flows are still fairly reliable.
 Sometimes there will be flows in late May and there is potential to packraft the river during warmer months.

 There is abundant wildlife: bears, eagles, osprey, otters, deer, and elk.
 Though quite similar to the Rogue River, the wildlife along this corridor is not habituated to human contact so a keen eye is needed to catch a view.
 Shasta Costa Indians used to spend time in the lower canyon and traces of their habitation can be found throughout the area.